ganesanarun/nest-sqs-listener/README.md

 - 🚀 **Infrastructure abstraction** - Focus on business logic while the package handles all SQS infrastructure concerns
 - 💉 **Full NestJS integration** - Leverage dependency injection and lifecycle hooks for seamless integration
 - 🔒 **Type-safe** - Generic types throughout for compile-time safety and better developer experience
+- � ***Multi-tenant support** - Context-based resource selection for routing messages to tenant-specific databases, API clients, or configurations
 - 🎯 **Flexible acknowledgement** - Choose between ON_SUCCESS, MANUAL, or ALWAYS acknowledgement modes
-- 🔄 **Concurrency control** - Configurable parallel message processing with semaphore-based limits
+- � ***Concurrency control** - Configurable parallel message processing with semaphore-based limits
+- ✅ **Message validation** - Automatic validation using class-validator with configurable failure modes
 - 🛠️ **Highly customizable** - Bring your own message converters, error handlers
+- ⚡ **Resource caching** - Automatic caching and lifecycle management for context-based resources
-- ✅ **Testable** - All components are injectable and mockable for easy unit and integration testing
+- 🧪 **Testable** - All components are injectable and mockable for easy unit and integration testing

 ## Installation